 Detection of trophozoites or cysts of Pneumocystis jiroveci in sputum (sensitivity, 60%), induced sputum, or bronchoalveolar lavage (sensitivity, 95%).
 In rare cases, lung biopsy (transbronchial or surgical) is necessary.

-In immunosuppressed patients and patients with human immunodeficiency virus infection who have completed treatment, use sulfamethoxazole/trimethoprim (trimethoprim 80-160 mg orally daily or 160 mg orally 3 times/wk).
+In immunosuppressed patients and patients with HIV infection who have completed treatment, use sulfamethoxazole/trimethoprim (trimethoprim 80-160 mg orally daily or 160 mg orally 3 times/wk).